 Ankeny Fire Department Offers Safety Tips to Avoid Kitchen Fires

-ANKENY, Iowa (Nov.
-21, 2017) – With the holidays approaching, the Ankeny Fire Department would like to remind residents to stay safe in the kitchen this season.
+With the holidays approaching, the Ankeny Fire Department would like to remind residents to stay safe in the kitchen this season.
 Cooking fires are the number one cause of home fires and home injuries, and most cooking fires in the home involve the stovetop.
 Thanksgiving is the leading day of the year for home fires involving cooking equipment.
 Be aware of the dangers of turkey fryers.
 Ankeny Fire Department discourages the use of turkey fryers.

-The Ankeny Fire Department offers the following a safety tips to prevent kitchen fires from ever occurring.
+The Ankeny Fire Department offers the following a safety tips to prevent kitchen fires and burns:

-• Stay in the kitchen while you are frying, grilling or broiling food.
+- Attend to your cooking.
+Stay in the kitchen while you are frying, broiling, or boiling food.
 If you leave the kitchen for even a short period of time, turn off the stove.

-• If you are simmering, baking, roasting or boiling food, check it regularly and remain in the home while food is cooking.
+- If you are baking, simmering, or roasting food, check it regularly and remain in the home while food is cooking.
 Use a timer to remind you that food is cooking.

-• If you have a small (grease) cooking fire on the stovetop, smother the flames by sliding a lid over the pan and turning off the burner.
+- On the stovetop, fight a small grease fire by sliding a lid or cookie sheet over the pan and turning off the burner.
 Leave the pan covered until it is completely cooled.